 WILLIAM CRUTCHER ROSS, AIA (1930-2011)

 In addition to houses, Ross designed many hotels and literally hundreds of condominiums.
 His most famous hotel is the landmark 1974 Myrtle Beach Hilton, below.
-He was vigorous and active in architecture into his 80's and was a generous supporter of NCMH in the early days.
+He was vigorous and active in architecture into his 80s and was a generous early supporter of NCModernist.

-1964 - The Crutcher Ross House, aka Platform in the Trees, 6515 Sharon Hills Road, Charlotte.
+1964 - The Crutcher Ross House, aka Platform in the Trees, 6515 Sharon Hills Road, Charlotte NC.
 Sold around 1968 to Jack Deita Barnhardt.
 Subsequent owners expanded the bottom floor and significantly changed the footprint, bottom photo.
-As of 2011 owned by Philip Cahill and Nena Jones who bought it in 1994.
+Sold in 1994 to Philip Cahill and Nena Jones.

-About 1964 - The John and N. Martha Woods House, 6528 Sharon Hills Road, across from his former house in Charlotte NC.
-On a lake.
+About 1964 - The John and N. Martha Woods House, 6528 Sharon Hills Road, Charlotte NC.
+Located across from his former house, on a lake.
 The ground floor contained the bedrooms.
-Sold to Christopher Dossin in 1996.
-Burned down in the late 1990's in an accidental fire.
+Sold in 1996 to Christopher Dossin.
+Destroyed by an accidental fire in the late 1990s.
 Land sold in 1999 to Constantine and Mary Ann Zitsos.
 Replaced in 2000 by a Spanish-style villa, bottom photo.

-1966 - The Clay and Doris Felts Residence, 4409 Parview Drive North on the Carmel Country Club golf course, Charlotte NC.
-Interior and entrance remodeled by Ross for the Felts in the late 1970's.
-As of 2011 owned by James and Tonya Lackey.
+1966 - The Clay and Doris Felts Residence, 4409 Parview Drive North, Charlotte NC.
+Located on the Carmel Country Club golf course.
+Interior and entrance remodeled by Ross for the Felts in the late 1970s.
+Sold to James and Tonya Lackey.
 They completely remodeled, making the original Modernist design unrecognizable, bottom two photos.
 Video.

-1968 - The Walter and Dorothy Frieze House, 4500 Swing Lane, Charlotte.
-Was sold to Robert Bitterman and completely remodeled in 1999, right photo, eradicating the original Modernist design.
+1968 - The Walter and Dorothy Frieze House, 4500 Swing Lane, Charlotte NC.
+Sold to Robert Bitterman and completely remodeled in 1999, right photo, eradicating the original Modernist design.
 Sold in 2007 to Jean Davis and Robert Metzcer.
+Sold in 2020 to Amy McKoy and Jeffrey G. Gore.

-1969 - The Gordon H. and Rebecca Schenck Residence, 5624 Glenkirk, Charlotte.
+1969 - The Gordon H. and Rebecca Schenck Residence, 5624 Glenkirk Road, Charlotte NC.
 A former train engineer, Schenck changed careers to become an internationally known photographer.
 A stream runs through the middle of the house, so Schenck got the land for a song.
 Built by George C. Holmes.
 Commissioned around 1967.
-B/W photos by Gordon Schenck.
-Bottom two photos by Gail Jodon.
 Sold in 2014 to Kathryn M. Walters.
+B/W photos by Gordon Schenck; bottom two photos by Gail Jodon.

 1970 - The Mark Bernstein House, 5300 Hardison Road, Charlotte NC.
-Designed by California's Lawrence Allen Bernstein, Mark’s brother.
+Designed by California's Lawrence Allen Bernstein, Mark's brother.
 Ross was the project architect.
 Sold in 2004 to Carol and Joseph Gigler.
-Added to the NCMH Endangered List in 2013.
+Added to the NCModernist Endangered List in 2013.
 Destroyed 2016.
-See additional photos and details here.

-1975 - The Henry and Mary Miller Residence, aka The Sea House, aka Carmel by the Sea, 3847 Columbine Circle, Charlotte.
+1975 - The Henry and Mary Miller Residence, aka The Sea House, aka Carmel by the Sea, 3847 Columbine Circle, Charlotte NC.
+Commissioned 1973.
 The project architect was Sam Greeson.
-Commissioned 1973.
-Henry Miller owned Miller Tile and filled his house with tons of various colors, shapes, and artisan forms.
+Built by Reynolds Construction.
+Henry Miller owned Miller Tile and filled his house with various colors, shapes, and artisan forms.
 Sold to Carrie Gault and Lisa Griffin.
-Top photos by John Daughtridge, rest by George Smart.
-Built by Reynolds Construction.
-On the Historic Charlotte May 2009 Modern House Tour.
 Sold in 2011 to Lorne Lassiter and Gary Ferraro.
-Most photos by Gail Jodon, Modern Charlotte.
-Renovations in 2012 by Liquid Design, bottom two photos, with landscape design by Pam Granade.
+Renovated in 2012 by Liquid Design, bottom two photos, with landscape design by Pam Granade.
+Sold in 2017 to Elizabeth J. Boyd and Thierry Garconnet.
+Photos by John Daughtridge, George Smart, and Gail Jodon of Modern Charlotte.

 1974 - The Lee Kamilar Residence, 339 Rubin Walker Road, Vilas NC.
 120 acres.
 From up here, you can see three states.
 Still owned by Kamilar as of 2014.

-1975 - The Dan Shaver Residence, 12 Sunrise Point Court, River Hills Country
+1975 - The Dan Shaver Residence, 12 Sunrise Point Court, Lake Wylie SC.
+Located in the River Hills Country Club area.
+Sold to Henry A. Labrun.

-1975 - Condominium, River Hills Country Club area of Lake Wylie SC.
+1975 - Condominium, Lake Wylie SC.
+Located in the River Hills Country Club area.
 Address unknown.

 1978 - The Red Taylor House, 10 Sandy Cove Road, River Hills Country Club, Clover SC.
 Taylor found Ross through admiring his Hilton Hotel in Myrtle Beach SC.
 Commissioned 1975.
 Aerial photos are from around 2008.
 Sold to Bonnie Hart.
 Renovated in 2011 by architect Tim O'Brien of D3 Studio.